-Thanks to the generosity of our many supporters, each year ACRF is able to award high-impact grants, allowing Australia’s best scientists to embark on ground-breaking research projects.
+Thanks to the generosity of our supporters, each year ACRF is able to award high-impact grants, allowing Australia’s best cancer researchers to embark on ground-breaking research projects.

 Donations to ACRF supported one of the most impactful breakthroughs in cancer research.
 ACRF provided seed-funding for Prof. Ian Frazer’s research into the cervical cancer vaccine which is soon to set Australia as the first country to effectively eliminate the disease.

-100% of every dollar donated by 30 June will go to cancer research.
+Donate by 30 June and 100% of your donation will go to cancer research.

 Support us by

-ACRF holds DGR status and also has the registered charity tick from the Australian Charities and Not-for-profits Commission (ACNC).
-A stamp that is reflective of the standards to which ACRF proudly holds itself to.
+Every donation you make to charity is only tax deductible if the organisation is an ATO endorsed deductible gift recipient (DGR).
+Australian Cancer Research Foundation (ACRF) is a DGR organisation and also has the registered charity tick from the Australian Charities and Not-for-profits Commission (ACNC).
 This means that ACRF complies with the transparency and accountability standards of the ACNC Charity Register.

-To claim a tax deduction for a gift (donation), it must also meet the below conditions:
+To claim a tax deduction for a gift or donation, it must also meet the below conditions:

 For full information on charity donation tax deductions, please visit the ATO website – Gifts and Donations or speak with your financial adviser or accountant.